That1M8Head/That1M8Head/README.md

 Here's some of my, uh... "defining traits."

 + **I write code sometimes, and do other stuff other times.** I like spending my time writing code, messing around with computers, playing games, making random edits, watching YouTube videos and sleeping.
 + **I like text editors, like, a lot.** I'm always in the market for a new text editor, from the boring, to the impressive, to the weird, to the efficient.
 Do I need to use so many?
 No. I just like text editors a lot.
+I like them so much that [I made](https://github.com/That1M8Head/sued) [two of them](https://github.com/That1M8Head/QVSED).
 + **I'm a game developer.** Well, uh, in a way.
 Technically.
 "DOOM modder" is a more accurate title.
 My main "game development" project is [Sonic: Lock & Load](https://github.com/Sonic-LockandLoad/Sonic-LockandLoad).
 + **I make sometimes funny videos.** And by that I mean "sometimes funny," not "sometimes videos."
 You can find my YouTube channel [here](https://youtube.com/@that1m8head), though that doesn't really show me doing a lot of code stuff.
 + **I'm running out of ideas.** Uhhhh. . . yeah, no. That's pretty much it.
 That's all I've got.